 Muscle weighs more than fat so you might get someone with a high promotion of muscle – which is healthy – register a high BMI

 Plus, high BMI doesn’t mean poor health.
-Last week a US stud in the International Journal of Obesity found that half of Americans labelled ‘overweight’ by their BMI measure were healthy.
+One US study in the International Journal of Obesity found that half of Americans labelled ‘overweight’ by their BMI measure were healthy.

 What works instead?
 ‘Bio-electrical Impedance Analysis (BIA) measures body composition by sending an electrical signal through the body via a monitor you stand on and hold on to,’ Arens explains.
 ‘It’s much more accurate in looking at body fat levels’.
 Scales such as Tanita RD-901 (available on Amazon for £149.14) use bio-impedence to measure fat.